 As a speculator, investor, or really anyone who buys anything, you have to assume that everyone in business has an angle.
 Their interests may coincide with your own, but you can’t assume that.

 It’s vital to keep in mind whom you are speaking with and what their interest might be.
-This applies to even the most honest people in mining, which is such a difficult business, no mine would ever get built if company CEOs put out a press release every time they ran into a problem.
+This applies to even the most honest people in mining.
+It's such a difficult business, no mine would ever get built if company CEOs put out a press release every time they ran into a problem.

 A mine, from exploration to production to reclamation, is a nonstop flow of problems that need solving.
 But your brokers want to make commissions, your conference organizers want excitement, your bullion dealers want volume, etc. And, yes, your newsletter writers want to eat as well; ask yourself who pays them and whether their interests are aligned with yours or the companies they cover.